eficode-academy/argocd-katas/projects.md

 ### Optional: Create an application outside your namespace

 If time permits, try to create an application that is deployed to a namespace that is not allowed by the project.
+>  **NOTE:** Don't do this by simply manipulating the destination of the application you just applied as that will
+> potentially interfere with the other students exercises.

 What are the differences in the error messages, compared to the previous application?